Here's what I have been doing, and it seems to be helping:

 7. Bookmark your content.
 If you use Firefox, there is an add-on called shareaholic that makes bookmarking content easy.
 Just right-click on your article and you get a list of places like reddit, delicious, digg etc that you can post your article to.
 Do this for each piece of content.

 8. Taking your list of keywords, get yourself a hubpages and squidoo account and make a few relevant pages on each site.
 Make sure on hubpages that you have at least 6 modules on your page and that you only link back to your site once (either the RSS feed or the link box).
 Same with squidoo.
 If your hubs/lenses are good, you will see yourself getting some traffic from there, and google likes these backlinks.

 9. Other off-page SEO practices, like commenting on other relevant blogs (only well-thought out comments, no spam!), getting .edu or .gov backlinks (google inurl:.edu + keyword) and see if you can find anywhere relevant to link back to your site.
 Use your signature in relevant forums but DO NOT spam the forums.
 I actually get a LOT of traffic from forums that I use privately i.e. don't talk anything about my sites but people are nosey and will click on your sig links.

 and do it.

 Don't forget to add your site to your email signature!

 And then, if you so desire, learn about Pay Per Click and how to do it properly.
-I burned a bit of money on it earlier this year, so I try to stick to onpage and offpage SEO
+I burned a bit of money on it earlier this year, so I try to stick to onpage and offpage SEO right now.

 There is also a great web marketing checklist that I wrote about last week.
 You might want to download it, print it (or use Adobe for an interactive checklist, thanks Daniel!) and go over your website with it.